prisma/specs/cli/README.md

 ### Commands

 The three commands are documented in separate chapters below.
-All CLI commands are non-interactive
+All CLI commands are non-interactive.

 - init
 - introspect
 - generate
+- format

 # Init